jerry9871/CausalLinkSim/README.md

 - Inertial coupling is not scalar, but vectorial; otherwise "a spinning skater wouldn't feel the centrifugal force".
 It wouldn't be possible to explain the Coriolis effect, which is also a result of the inertial coupling.
 - I believe that so called "anisotropic inertia", resulting from Machian gravity models, is to be expected, because distribution of inertial potential is corellated with the space curvature - therefore, the measurement apparatus is covariant with the strength of inertia and "stretching/density" of emergent spacetime.
 This was argued by Dicke and is relevant to the variable gravitational constant in Brans-Dicke theory of gravity.
 - The claim of GR that spacetime geometry becomes flat Minkowski spacetime far from massive objects is to be questioned.
 The stress tensor and cosomological constant may be ill defined (my claim).
 The further away from the massive objects, the further the stretching of the causal links and the lesser the inertial coupling.
 The spacetime geometry is only flat as long as the matter distribution is homogeneous.
 Flatness of spacetime and the homogeneity of matter are complementary.
 Philosophically I believe that without matter, there is no space, therefore matter "generates space", rather than "bends space" as claimed in GR.
-- Dark matter and dark energy are apparent and the observed discrepancies stems from misunderstandings of how inertia and gravity works and from the questioned presumption of the flat spacetime geometry.
+- Dark matter and dark energy are apparent and the observed discrepancies stems from misunderstandings of how inertia and gravity works and from the questioned presumption of the flat Minkowski spacetime geometry.
 - Sky Darmos claims that the gravity constant is not proportional to the mass, but to the number of particles.
 Can that be relevant for this attempt?
 - In SR, momentum and energy are frame-dependent; rest mass is invariant.
 Therefore, each causal link has it's own momentum-like equivalent state.
 State vector is a property the causal link, rather than of the particle itself.
 (TODO -verify this claim - depends on the final implementation!)